 My honest answer is always the standard answer for so many financial-based inquiries: it depends.

-And to be completely honest I always advise extreme caution when considering DIY projects.
+And to be completely honest I always advise extreme caution when considering do it yourself projects.

 It depends on how comfortable you are in preparing your own taxes.

 It depends on how complex your situation is.

 And it depends on your ability to pay for someone to do it for you.

 All in all, if you are the type that has a relatively simple return–just W-2(s), interest, dividends, maybe some capital gains and student loan interest you should have no reason not to try it yourself.

 There generally isn’t much that would trip you up, and the few questionable parts can be solved with the program-based support options.